 We need bear-like friends, generally affable, except when they bare their teeth.
 We need them holding our hands, helping us breathe, even hiding us, if necessary, when everything good in our lives is stripped away through no fault of our own.

 At the end of The Winter’s Tale, Hermione says “Good Paulina, Lead us from hence.”
 In Exit, Hermione Winters says, “I will not be a frozen example, a statued monument to there-but-by-the-grace-of God.
 I have danced before and I will dance tomorrow.”
-And she exits the field with her fellow cheerleader and friend, Polly.
+And she exits the field with her fellow cheerleader and bear-like friend.

 “Megan Willome’s The Joy of Poetry is not a long book, but it took me longer to read than I expected, because I kept stopping to savor poems and passages, to make note of books mentioned, and to compare Willome’s journey into poetry to my own.
 The book is many things.
 An unpretentious, funny, and poignant memoir.
 A defense of poetry, a response to literature that has touched her life, and a manual on how to write poetry.
 It’s also the story of a daughter who loses her mother to cancer.
 The author links these things into a narrative much like that of a novel.
 I loved this book.
 As soon as I finished, I began reading it again.”